OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 SSRF is an attack vector that abuses an application to interact with the internal/external network or the machine itself.
 One of the enablers for this vector is the mishandling of URLs, as showcased in the following examples:

-- Image on external server (*e.g.* user enters image URL of their avatar for the application to download and use).
+- Image on an external server (*e.g.* user enters image URL of their avatar for the application to download and use).
-- Custom [WebHook](https://en.wikipedia.org/wiki/Webhook) (user have to specify WebHook handlers or Callback URLs).
+- Custom [WebHook](https://en.wikipedia.org/wiki/Webhook) (users have to specify Webhook handlers or Callback URLs).
-- Internal requests to interact with another service to serve a certain functionality.
-Most of the times, user data is sent along to be processed, and if badly handled, can perform certain injection attacks.
+- Internal requests to interact with another service to serve a specific functionality.
+Most of the times, user data is sent along to be processed, and if poorly handled, can perform specific injection attacks.

 ## Overview of a SSRF common flow